 There is a simple, easy-to-use method for incorporating a professional audio interpreter into a telehealth session.
-Some leading medical facilities around the country are already using this feature.
+Many leading medical facilities around the country already using this feature.

-Most of the video platforms mentioned above have the ability to dial out and place an outbound audio call to a third party.
+Most of the video platforms mentioned above can dial out and place an outbound audio call to a third party.
 Some of these platforms call this feature an “address book.”
 This feature can be used to dial out to an interpreter.

 The experience for the provider is quite seamless and intuitive.
 On the video platform interface, they simply click the button that allows for an audio call to a third party.
 This places an outbound call to LanguageLine, which is answered in seconds.

-The caregiver first is connected with our speech-recognition system.
-They are asked to say the name of the desired language, upon which they are connected to a professional, human interpreter in seconds.
-The caregiver and patient are able to hear the interpreter, but not see them.
+The caregiver is first connected with our speech-recognition system.
+They are asked to say the name of the desired language, upon which they are connected to a professional interpreter in seconds.
+The caregiver and patient can hear the interpreter, but do not see them.
 These interpreters are available 24 hours a day, seven days a week, in over 240 spoken languages.